 Update your CV and cover letter

 If you stay ready, you don’t need to get ready.
-Before you approach someone in your industry, try and get your CV or portfolio in order.
-That way, if you’re asked to send it through at short notice, you’re prepared.
+Before you approach someone in your industry, aim to have your updated CV or portfolio on hand.
+There’s a change you might be asked to send it through at short notice and don’t need to spend time working on it.
 Struggling to find nice CV templates?
-You can check out Canva.com or just use Google to find other resources that will work for you.
+You can check out Canva for a variety of CV templates or just Google to find other resources that will work for you.
 Try and save your document as a PDF so it looks more professional to your potential employers.

 Approach someone through proper communication channels

-In 2018, most young graduates are online and following their would-be mentors on as much social media platforms as possible.
-The access is there and honestly, if you have WiFi, your world is an open book.
+In this day and age, most young graduates are online and following their ideal mentors on social media platforms.
+The access is there and honestly, if you have access to WiFi, the world is an open book.

 Chances are, you’ve found someone you admire in your field and want to know how they got started.
 If you have, try and approach them properly.
 Check their social media for an email address or DM them to ask if they have one for queries.
 Why?
 Asking someone to assist you for free is labour on their part.
 The least you can do is use the channels they’re comfortable with.
 You’re more likely to get all the information you need and more.
 Secondly, emails are a easily accessible paper trail, where documents can be sent.